 Whether you are a student, graduate, staff member or a member of the public we take your complaints seriously and treat you with respect.

-You'll never be disadvantaged as a result of raising a genuine concern and we treat all parties fairly in our investigations.
+You will never be disadvantaged as a result of raising a genuine concern and we treat all parties fairly in our investigations.

 Our complaints procedures are designed to be accessible to everyone who may need them.